rosensilva/ballerina-samples/ballerina-scheduler-example/README.md

 `Task Scheduling Application` written using Ballerina language (https://ballerinalang.org)

 # About this appication
-This application is a sample application to showcase the usage of scheduling tasks in Ballerina language.
+This application is task scheduling sample program written in Ballerina language.
 This application will print the current time in the console output for every 5 second time interval.

 # How to deploy
 1) Go to http://www.ballerinalang.org and click Download.